andersensam/mnist-neural-network-c/README.md

 ## Approach to this Neural Network

-This project is a naive attempt at building a simple neural network and has a few 'shortcuts' taken, including the use of direct error (not MSE) when calculating `output` versus `label`; the use of a sigmoid activation function (versus ReLu); and the use of online training (verus batched, etc.).
+This project is a naive attempt at building a simple neural network and has a few 'shortcuts' taken, including the use of direct error (not MSE) when calculating `output` versus `label`; the use of a sigmoid activation function (versus ReLu); and the use of online training (versus batched, etc.)

 I hope to update this repo as time goes on with adjustments to the error, activation, and training methods.